akthersr/MechaCar_Statistical_Analysis/README.md

 To win the customers attraction, MechaCar needs to qualify against the competitiors in several fields,such as: cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-1.The metrics to test should be the cost/color of the car,length and design of the car,safety ratings to the consumer,highway fuel efficiency and horse power for future performance to assume maintaince cost and more metrics such as design,MPG compared to its competitiors.
+- The metrics to test should be the cost/color of the car,length and design of the car,safety ratings to the consumer,highway fuel efficiency and horse power for future performance to assume maintaince cost and more metrics such as design,MPG compared to its competitiors.

-2. Our null hypothsis is (H0):The MechaCar's True mean of performance is equal to zero and the alternative hypothesis is (Ha): The True mean is not equal to zero.
+- Our null hypothsis is (H0):The MechaCar's True mean of performance is equal to zero and the alternative hypothesis is (Ha): The True mean is not equal to zero.
 If our null hypothsis is rejected, than we can say that MechaCar is perfoming well in comparision with the competitiors.

-3. A multiple linear regerssion test would be performed to compare how MechaCar performs compare to its paired compitators.
+- A multiple linear regerssion test would be performed to compare how MechaCar performs compare to its paired compitators.

-4. To run the statistical test we will need a dataset containing the variables susch as:price, designs, highway fuel efficiency, horse power, AWD, safety rating and MPG.
+- To run the statistical test we will need a dataset containing the variables susch as:price, designs, highway fuel efficiency, horse power, AWD, safety rating and MPG.